 Web of Trust is effectively dead

-Keyservers are problematic
+Keyservers are a mess

 Metadata leaks

-When GPG is the right choice
+When GPG is still the right tool

-• Git commit signing: No good alternative
+• Git commit signing: there’s no real competitor

 My setup